 Post-Graduate Practice Experience

 Successfully complete 280 hours of structured practice experience under the supervision of a preceptor after completion of a pharmacy degree program. see Provisional Registration

 **Note** Pharmacists applying for the Part A Register, who will be working in a retail pharmacy and therefore required to bill to PEI Pharmacare, will need to be registered with PEI Pharmacare for billing purposes.
 Below is the link to the form that will need to be completed and forwarded to PEI Pharmacare:

 DIS Access- Pharmacist Application

-This is not a requirement of registration with the PEI College of Pharmacists.
+This is not a requirement of registration with the PEI College of Pharmacy.
 It is the registrant's responsibility ensure the above forms are completed and submitted in a timely manner.
 Please contact PEI Pharmacare at 902-368-4947 for more information.